Class Layer

 With deposit2D and addDeposit2D, the bottom of particles is placed at the layer’s bottom interface.
 This is appropriate for particles sitting on a substrate.
 These methods are only valid for finite-thickness layers.

 With suspend2D and addSuspend2D, the top of particles is placed at the layer’s top interface.
-This is appropriate for particles hanging from below an interface, such as holes or inclusions embedded in a substrate just below its top surface.
+This is appropriate for particles hanging from below an interface, such as holes or inclusions embedded in a substrate.

 For argument structure, see Particle assembly.
 For an example using suspend2D, see HolesLattice.